Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Proposed Method

 In an example shown in Fig. \ref{fig:KT1}, the translated image is misclassified by the feature learner because its identity is somehow lost during translation.
 In this case, the feature learner backpropagates a supervision signal to guide the training of the image translator, so that the translated image can be correctly classified.
 Namely, the visual content associated with the identity of an image is preserved after image translation.

-\textbf{(ii) Image translator strengthens feature learner.} The feature learner aims at learning a re-ID model that can be used for the target domain.
-As shown in Fig. \ref{fig:KT2}, the image translator translates images from the source domain to target domain, \ie image translator creates a training dataset with labels in the target domain for feature learner.
-The feature learner will progressively gain knowledge of the target domain by utilizing the translated images to learn discriminative person embeddings.
+\emph{(b) Image translator strengthens feature learner.} As shown in Fig. \ref{fig:KT2}, image translator translates images from the source domain to the target domain, \ie, image translator creates a training dataset with labels in the target domain for feature learner.
+Based on this, the feature learner can learn discriminative person embeddings for the target domain.

-The proposed eSPGAN adopts an alternate optimization procedure.
-We alternately optimize the feature learner and the image translator, so that their knowledge can be progressively transferred to each other.
-In our method, when we optimize one component, the parameters of the other component are fixed.

-\textbf{Maintaining the discriminative ability of the feature learner.} To provide beneficial knowledge for the image translator, the feature learner has to maintain its discrimination ability.
+\textbf{2.
+Maintaining the discriminative ability of feature learner.} To provide beneficial knowledge for image translator, feature learner has to maintain its discrimination ability.
 Several techniques and issues are described below.

-\textbf{(i) Pretraining the feature learner.} We initialize the feature learner by training it on the annotated source dataset $\mathcal{S}$.
-In this manner, the feature learner has a decent discriminative ability at the beginning of eSPGAN training.
+\emph{i) Pre-training the feature learner on the source dataset.} The feature learner adopts ResNet-50 \cite{DBLP:conf/cvpr/HeZRS16} pre-trained on ImageNet \cite{imagenet} as the backbone.
+We first fine-tune the feature learner on the labeled source dataset $\mathcal{S}$, such that it has discriminative ability at the beginning of eSPGAN training.

-\textbf{(ii) Real data regularization.} In addition to source pretraining, we also use the source images when training eSPGAN.
-In this case, the source images and the translated images are both used.
-This practice allows feature learner to maintain its knowledge of the source domain during training.
-Moreover, because the feature learner adopts both translated images and source images for training, it is thus able to learn domain invariant person embeddings.
-Namely, the learned feature is effective for both the source and target domains.

-\textbf{(iii) How do poorly translated images affect eSPGAN?} There exist some poorly translated images, especially at the early epochs of eSPGAN training.
+\emph{ii) Real data regularization.} There exist some poorly translated images, especially at the early epochs of eSPGAN training.
 By ``poorly translated image'', we mean two types of images.
 First, the image translator fails to generate high-quality images from the source to the target domain.
 Second, the identity of a translated image is largely lost.
-These poorly translated images are likely to be misclassified by the feature learner and their influence on the feature learner should be considered.
-We observe that the poorly translated images are not detrimental for the discriminative ability of the feature learner.
-This is consistent with previous findings \cite{DaiYYCS17, yuxiongwang2017imaginary}.
-Moreover, feature learner also uses real images for training.
-This practice guarantees that the learning procedure will not be led to divergence by the poorly translated images.
+These poorly translated images are likely to be misclassified by feature learner and produce relatively large losses.
+This might cause the instability problem that affects the learning of eSPGAN.